 Birds Of Eden, is the Garden Route’s very own world-class free flight bird sanctuary

-The decision to develop Birds of Eden stems from the need to create a safe environment in which to release a large collection of free-flight African birds, miniature monkeys and the sanctuary also enables bird owners to apply to release their pet birds into the sanctuary, after undergoing rehabilitation.
+The decision to develop Birds of Eden stems from the need to create a safe environment in which to release a large collection of free-flight African birds, small blue duiker and giant fruit bats.
+The sanctuary also enables bird owners to apply to release their pet birds into the sanctuary, after undergoing rehabilitation.

 Birds of Eden opened it's doors to the public December 2005.
 Currently over 3500 birds live at the sanctuary.